 While the three new additions helped add some heft to Tomorrowland, they still weren't able to create the land Walt had always dreamed of.
 For that, he would need a clean slate.

 Lifetime: 1967 - 1998

-Perhaps the most recognizable and beloved element of this Tomorrowland was the sleek white highways of the Peoplemover, which would glide along the land's second story, zipping in and out of geometric showbuildings.
+Perhaps the most recognizable and beloved element of this Tomorrowland was the sleek white highways of the Lost Legend: The Peoplemover, which would glide along the land's second story, zipping in and out of geometric showbuildings.
 Those showbuildings had magnificent and memorable attractions of their own.
-In the concept painting up above, the south showbuilding (on the right) housed Adventures Thru Inner Space, a radical Omnimover-led dark ride that reduced guests down to the size of an atom.
+In the concept painting up above, the south showbuilding (on the right) housed the Lost Legend: Adventures Thru Inner Space, an abstract, Omnimover-led dark ride that reduced guests down to the size of an atom.
 The north showbuilding contained an updated Circle-Vision 360 theater, marveling audiences of the '60s.

-New Tomorrowland was often called “The World on the Move,” filled with kinetic energy: The Rocket Jets spiraling through the air three stories up; The Peoplemover and Monorail zooming overhead; the rotating Carousel Theater drawing the eyes; the Submarine Voyage chugging away beneath the waves and waterfalls of the land’s central lagoon; the Autopia cars darting along elevated highways beyond; the Matterhorn Bobsleds whizzing by on the mountainside above… This energized and exhilarating, multi-story land surrounded guests with movement – a purposeful and brilliant design choice that made it bright, friendly, and alive.
-Tomorrowland was tall and moving while Frontierland was flat and slow and Adventureland was deep.
+Walt's New Tomorrowland was often called “The World on the Move,” filled with kinetic energy: The Rocket Jets spiraling through the air three stories up; The Peoplemover and Monorail zooming overhead; the rotating Carousel Theater drawing the eyes; the Submarine Voyage chugging away beneath the waves and waterfalls of the land’s central lagoon; the Autopia cars darting along elevated highways beyond; the Matterhorn Bobsleds whizzing by on the mountainside above…

 1971: A Second Tomorrowland